IDMNYU/audiolab/docs/rules.md

 *What the Audio Lab is:*

-The IDM Audio lab is **for the use of IDM faculty, students, staff, and guests working in sound**, whether for class assignments, sponsored research, or on their own creative projects.
+The IDM Audio Lab is **for the use of IDM faculty, students, staff, and guests working in sound**, whether for class assignments, sponsored research, or on their own creative projects.
 It is a shared space with a lot of different uses...

 - Audio recording suite
 - Multi-channel audio room